aptech/docs/docs/CR-close.rst

 This will set *f1* to 0 upon a successful close.

-It is important to set unused file handles to zero because both :func:`open` and :func:`create` check the value that is in a file handle before they proceed with the process of opening a file.
-During :func:`open` or :func:`create`, if the value that is in the file handle matches that of an already open file, the process will be aborted and a File already open error message will be given.
+It is important to set unused file handles to zero because both `open` and :func:`create` check the value that is in a file handle before they proceed with the process of opening a file.
+During `open` or :func:`create`, if the value that is in the file handle matches that of an already open file, the process will be aborted and a File already open error message will be given.
 This gives you some protection against opening a second file with the